-ASPB is competitively awarding a limited number of travel awards to attend Plant Biology 2021, which is scheduled to be held this year in Pittsburgh, PA from July 17-21, 2021 and online.
+ASPB is competitively awarding a limited number of travel awards to attend Plant Biology 2024, which is scheduled to be held in Honolulu, HI from June 22-26, 2024.
 The travel award program aims to increase attendance of early career scientists at the annual meeting by providing funds for those in financial need.
-Broadening participation of underrepresented groups to increase diversity and inclusion among Plant Biology attendees is another primary goal.
-Undergraduate students, graduate students, postdocs, pre-tenure faculty, and professionals beginning their careers in plant science are strongly encouraged to apply.
+Broadening participation of underrepresented groups to increase diversity and inclusion among Plant Biology attendees is a primary goal.
+Undergraduate students, graduate students, postdocs, pre-tenure faculty, and professionals beginning their careers in plant science are also strongly encouraged to apply.
 Applicants must be members of ASPB; however U.S. residency is not a requirement to apply.

 Applicants must submit for review:

 - an abstract of the research that they intend to submit for presentation at the Plant Biology meeting*

 - a paragraph expressing why attending Plant Biology 2024 would enhance their career